-Pilgrims are advised to avoid peak times; elderly and infirm people, who have decided to make their pilgrimage, may wish to consider appointing a proxy for the performance of this rite.
-All pilgrims to Hajj and Umra should have adequate travel health insurance.
+Pilgrims are advised to avoid peak times.
+Elderly and infirm people, who have decided to make their pilgrimage, may wish to consider appointing a proxy for the performance of this rite.
+All pilgrims to Hajj and Umrah should have adequate travel health insurance.

 Environmental hazards (cold, heat and sun)

 Daytime temperatures in KSA, even during the winter months, can reach over 30°C. Associated risks include sunburn, dehydration, heat exhaustion and heat stroke.
 MoH KSA recommends all pilgrims, especially older individuals, to avoid direct sun exposure while performing rituals and to drink sufficient amount of fluids.
 Countries are requested to provide education on health-related illness to their pilgrims prior to travel.
 Medicines with the potential to exacerbate dehydration (e.g. diuretics) or interfere with heat exchange may need adjustment by treating physicians .